 The OnePlus 7 Pro has three powerful cameras, a beautiful all-screen display not broken up by a notch or punch-hole (thanks to the pop-up front-facing camera), and a great battery life and fast-charging combination.
 It's also not going to break the bank as much as something from Apple or Samsung.

-Since the device has now been succeeded by a T-series upgrade, it's now decidedly affordable, so you can pick it up for a great price.
-It's not a huge downgrade either, with only a few minor differences, so we'd recommend it wholeheartedly.
+Since the device has now been succeeded multiple times, it's now decidedly affordable, so you can pick it up for a great price.
+It's not a huge downgrade either, with only a few minor differences from the OnePlus 7T Pro, so we'd recommend it wholeheartedly.

 Read our full OnePlus 7 Pro review